babashka/nbb/README.md

 6
 ```

 And then install some other NPM libraries to use in the script.
-E.g. with the following `package.nson`:
+E.g. with the following `package.json`:

 ``` json
 {